barumau/pandunia/engli/dunia_baxe.md

 | 14      | Telugu           |      80 million |   12 million        |
 | 15      | Malay-Indonesian |      77 million |  204 million        |

-The numbers make it clear that Mandarin Chinese is by far the largest language in the world counted by native speakers, while English is the language with the greatest number of second language speakers.
+The numbers make it clear that Mandarin Chinese is by far the largest language by number of native speakers, while English is the language with the greatest number of second language speakers.
-Both of their number of speakers reaches one billion.
+Both of them are spoken by over one billion speakers in total.
 However they are followed by languages, whose speakers are also counted in hundreds of millions.

 It is estimated that over 6000 different languages are spoken in the world.

-However, native and non-native speakers of the 5 most widely spoken languages together add up to more than half of the total population of the world.
-Also these five languages represent different language typologies well and they also represent the five main divisions of international vocabularies.
+However, native and non-native speakers of the five most widely spoken languages together add up to more than half of the total population of the world.